Amarilli/data-collection-challenge/README.md

-# Is there life of Mars?
+# Is there life on Mars?

 ## Part 1: Scrape Titles and Preview Text from Mars News